hansvanoverbeek/photoblog/about.md

 At the time I started with traditional forms of expression.
 Painting and graphics.
 Working with texture in collages completed this later. on The thus gained knowledge and experience I use again in my digital work.
 Photography and photo manipulation are currently my main means of expression.

 I am a Dutch based photographer and living and working in Maassluis.

+Along with photofriends I participate in a collaborative blog.
+What we monthly create you can see [here](https//12months12pictures.wordpress.com/).